transducens/demint/README.md

 ## Create cache files

 ### Option 1 (recommended)
+**Run all the videos through the pipeline**
+The videos are read from the directory: `assets/videos/` by default.
 ```bash
 bash run_pipeline.sh
 ```

 ### Option 2
 **Download audio from YouTube (optional)**
+The videos are saved in `assets/videos/`
 ```bash
 usage: python -m app.video_downloader [-h] -u URL [-n NAME]